pjhampton/kibana-prometheus-exporter/README.md

 ## Versions

+*The version of this plugin must match the version of Kibana you are running.* [Click here](https://github.com/pjhampton/kibana-prometheus-exporter/releases) to download the available versions.
+If you don't see the version you want, please feel free to open an issue to request.

 | Version | Release Artifact - The version of the plugin must match your version of Kibana / Elasticsearch                   |
 |---------|------------------------------------------------------------------------------------------------------------------|
 | 7.6.1   | [kibana-prometheus-exporter-7.6.1](https://github.com/pjhampton/kibana-prometheus-exporter/releases/tag/7.6.1)   |